 Do you need a bus to get to these beaches?

 You know about Los Angeles’ famously bad traffic, right?
 Well then, you have your answer.
 There may be no way to totally avoid the City of Angels congestion, but you can make the best decisions in order to deal with it.

 Earlier this decade, Dutch electronics company TomTom put out an ad for its satellite navigation device claiming, “You are not stuck in traffic.
 You are traffic.”
 Boy, were they ever right.
 Instead of renting 10 or 15 cars for your big group — and contributing to the very traffic you’d be sitting in — rent a charter bus that can hold up to 50+ people.
 Trust a local driver with your itinerary, and leave the rest up to Bus.com.

 One of our four distinct bus sizes — the minibus, mini coach, school bus, and coach bus — can accommodate your group, depending on travel distance and trip type.
-If you’re a small group, or if you don’t want to bring a large-sized coach or school bus to the beach, there are other options to ponder over.
+If you’re a small group, or if you don’t want to bring a large-sized coach or school bus to the beach, there are other shuttle bus options to ponder over.
 Bus.com offers sprinter van rentals in Los Angeles.
-Sprinter vans are a mid-sized passenger van that fit between 10 and 15 passengers and can be driven with a regular driver’s license.
+Sprinter vans are a mid-sized passenger vans, smaller than a minibus, that fit between 10 and 15 passengers and can be driven with a regular driver’s license.

 Consult a Bus.com booking specialist and you’ll be bussin’ and beachin’ in no time.